combo-lab/combo_new/README.md

 - reduced number of processes running in dev environment, which is derived from [axelson's repo](https://github.com/axelson/hello_phoenix/pull/1)
 - liveness probe, which is common in container environments.
 - ...

-## Sync Status

-`combo_new` will continuously track changes in Phoenix and merge them in.

-Currently, this repo is synchronized to the commit `6486203`(2024/02/02) of [phoenixframework/phoenix](https://github.com/phoenixframework/phoenix).

 ## Why?